impactorbitco/handbook-main/content/ims/policies/information-security/Firewall and Network Boundary Security Policy.md

 weight: 10
 ---

-Here’s the **updated Firewall and Network Boundary Security Policy (v1.1)** — refined for clarity, compliance, and practical implementation.

-This version includes **explicit risk controls, review cadence, BYOD clarification, and integration with your asset register**.

-**Organisation:** Green Orbit Digital

-**Policy Owner:** IT Security Lead

-**Version:** 1.1

-**Approved by:** Director

-**Last Reviewed:** 16 October 2025

-**Next Review:** 16 October 2026

----

 ## **1. Purpose**

-This policy defines how Green Orbit Digital implements and manages **firewalls and network boundary controls** to protect against unauthorised access, data loss, or malicious activity.
+This policy defines how Impact Orbit Creative Group implements and manages **firewalls and network boundary controls** to protect against unauthorised access, data loss, or malicious activity.

 The purpose is to: